 - Set your thermostat correctly.
 On freezing nights, don’t turn your thermostat down a few degrees to save on energy.
 Doing so may increase your chances of an expensive repair from frozen pipes.

 - Add insulation to unheated spaces.
-If you experience a frozen pipe, adding insulation in the unheated garage, attic or basement can help prevent future freezes.
+If you experience a frozen pipe, adding insulation to the unheated garage, attic or basement can help prevent future freezes.

 These preventative maintenance tips will help you reduce the chance of being inconvenienced by frozen pipes this winter.
 However, if you do experience a frozen or burst pipe, contact a licensed plumber immediately.